 The default requirements for WordPress are listed below.
 However, individual sites may require additional resources.

 WordPress is a web server neutral application, meaning that it can run on many different platforms.
-Apache and Linux are the most robust platforms for running WordPress, but any server that supports PHP and MySQL will do.
+Apache and Linux are the most robust platforms for running WordPress, but any server that supports PHP and MySQL or MariaDB will do.

 Make sure your host features the most up-to-date and stable version of these platforms in order to create a strong environment in which to run WordPress.